matijagaspar/ws-avc-player/README.md

-Stream realtime h264 video directly to the browser.
+Stream realtime low-latency h264 video directly to the browser.
 Comes with a browser player, and streaming server.
- Based of [h264-live-player](https://github.com/131/h264-live-player) that uses [Broadway](https://github.com/mbebenita/Broadway) decoder.
+ Uses [Broadway](https://github.com/mbebenita/Broadway) browser decoder and player.
 Ideal for for Raspberry pi cam streaming.

 # Usage